elastos/Elastos.Developer.Website/content/services/did/concepts/_index.md

 +++
-title = "Typical Use Case"
+title = "Concept / Use cases"
-weight = 15
+weight = 10
 chapter = false
 pre = ""
-alwaysopen = true
+alwaysopen = false
 +++

 This is a light introduction to the unique **"decentralized identifiers" (DID)** that follows the W3C DID Specification: https://w3c.github.io/did-core.